PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 Most of the lines here are standard and are explained in the [Creating Your Own Layer section of the Yocto Mega Manual][yocto-create-layer], but please note:

+* The [`LAYERSERIES_COMPAT`][yocto-layerseries-compat] line specifies the
+  versions of OpenEmbedded-Core that your layer is compatible with.
+The value should probably match the value in the `LAYERSERIES_COMPAT` line in `meta-mbl-distro`'s layer.conf, which can be found in [`meta-mbl`][meta-mbl] at `meta-mbl-distro/conf/layer.conf`.
+Make sure you check the branch or tag of `meta-mbl` on which you are basing your project.
 * The [`BBFILE_PRIORITY`][yocto-bbfile-priority] for the new layer should be higher than the `BBFILE_PRIORITY` for the `meta-mbl-distro` layer, so that the `meta-mbl-project-example` layer can override recipes and settings from